Cetyl Alcohol for Acne: Safe or Pore-Clogging?

 Is cetyl alcohol vegan?

-What actually causes acne?
+What alcohols should I actually avoid with acne?

 Cetyl alcohol is often misunderstood—but for most people, it’s a safe and useful skincare ingredient.